Photos courtesy of Cedric N Chatterley.

 As a storyteller, Adams also presents her family's heritage to a world audience.
 Her tales of life in Madison County are full of history and humor.
 A reviewer in the Washington Post wrote that, "Her stories may be localized or carry you back to the thirteenth century, but their lessons, poignancy, and humor have no boundary, real or artificial."
 Most recently she is the acclaimed author of two books, Come Go Home With Me, a collection of short stories drawn from life in Madison County, and My Old True Love, a novel of love and family in Civil War-era Madison County.
 Life Magazine called her book of short stories "pure mountain magic."
 And, The Atlanta Journal-Constitution says My Old True Love is "as passionate and eventful as an Irish ballad."

 Sheila Kay Adams won the 1997 North Carolina Society of Historians' Clark Cox Historical Fiction Award, and received the North Carolina Folklore Society's Brown-Hudson Award for outstanding contributions to the folklore of her home state.

 In 2013, Sheila Kay Adams received the National Heritage Fellowship, the nation's highest honor in the folk and traditional arts.
-In September, 2014 the North Carolina Arts Council announced that she will be honored with the prestigious North Carolina Heritage Award in 2015.
+The North Carolina Arts Council honored her with the prestigious North Carolina Heritage Award in 2015.